ADORSYS-GIS/snort3-installation-scripts/README.md

 [![Build and Package Snort 3](https://github.com/bengo237/snort3-installation-scripts/actions/workflows/build-snort-deb.yaml/badge.svg)](https://github.com/bengo237/snort3-installation-scripts/actions/workflows/build-snort-deb.yaml)[![Snort 3 Build and Remove Test](https://github.com/bengo237/snort3-installation-scripts/actions/workflows/snort-build-test.yaml/badge.svg)](https://github.com/bengo237/snort3-installation-scripts/actions/workflows/snort-build-test.yaml)
 # Automation of Snort3 (v3.3.1.0) Installation and Uninstallation for Linux

-This repository contains Bash scripts that automates the process of installing, configuring, and uninstalling Snort3 on a Linux system.
+This repository contains Bash scripts that automate the process of installing, configuring, and uninstalling Snort3 on a Linux system.
 Snort is an open-source network intrusion prevention system (NIPS) and network intrusion detection system (NIDS) capable of performing real-time traffic analysis and packet logging.

 ## Features

-- **Installation Script**: Installs all necessary dependencies and downloads/compiles Snort3 from source.
+- **Installation Script**: Installs and configures Snort3 quickly in less than 5 minutes by downloading and installing pre-built `.deb` files based on the system architecture, which were previously built by the script located in the `/build/build.sh` directory.
+These `.deb` files are accessible in the release section as a workflow publishes a release after the execution of `build.sh`.
 - **Uninstallation Script**: Completely removes Snort3 and its dependencies, along with system configurations.
 - **Automated Testing Workflow**: Includes GitHub Actions workflow for testing the installation and uninstallation scripts on Ubuntu and Debian.
 - **Systemd Service**: Configures Snort3 as a `systemd` service for easy management and ensures it runs at system boot.